 Beer Braised Pork Carnitas

-This tasty recipe for Beer Braised Pork Carnitas is so simple to make and very much a hands off recipe.
-The seasoned pork simmers with onion, garlic, bay leaf, and orange until falling-apart tender and crispy.
+This tasty recipe for Beer Braised Pork Carnitas (Mexican Slow Cooked Pulled Pork) is so simple to make and very much a hands off recipe.
+The seasoned pork simmers with onion, garlic, bay leaf, and orange until fall-apart tender and crispy.
 Excellent in burritos, tacos, or on its own.
 It’s the perfect combination of juicy and crispy with delicious seasoning, and it can be made in the oven, Instant Pot or slow cooker.
 Once you have your pork cut and ready to go it only takes 5 minutes of prep and its ready to be cooked, then shredded and then broiled until crisp (optional but recommended).
 It keeps well, freezes well, and reheats well so make sure to make the full batch so you can have some extra for another day.

 What are Carnitas?